DrBiznes/Nimble-ReWynnded/README.md

 1. Make sure you have Fabric Loader and Fabric API installed
 2. Download the latest version of Nimble Rewynnded from the versions page
 3. Place the downloaded .jar file in your Minecraft mods folder
-4. Ride off into the Wynncraft sunset in style!
+4. Ride off into the Wynncraft sunset

 ## Future Features
-- Special camera effects for Wynncraft-specific events
+- Smooth camera transitions will be added once Nimble updates to 1.21
-- Custom perspectives for different Wynncraft classes
+- More robust Wynncraft cutscene detection
 - Suggest features on the GitHub issues page!
 (We promise we won't send you on a fetch quest)

 ## Configuration